Supernova-Studio/exporter-documentation/README.md

 ## Reporting Bugs or Requesting Features

 In order to faciliate easy communication and speed up delivery of fixes and features for this exporter, we require everyone to log all issues and feature requests through the issue tracking of this repository.

 Please read through the [existing issues](https://github.com/Supernova-Studio/exporter-documentation/issues) before you open a new issue!
 It might be that we have already discussed it before.
 If you are sure your request wasn't mentioned just yet, proceed to [open a new issue](https://github.com/Supernova-Studio/exporter-documentation/issues) and fill in the required information.
 Thank you!

 ## Contributing

 If you have an idea for improving this exporter package or want a specific issue fixed quickly, we would love to see you contribute to its development!

 There are multiple ways you can contribute, so we have written a [contribution guide](https://developers.supernova.io/building-exporters/contribution-and-requests) that will walk your through the process.
 Any pull requests to this repository are very welcome.

+## Developing styles

+Do not directly edit styles in `assets/css` folder. `main.min.css` file is automatically generated from Sass files.

+To change a style, edit files in `scss` and run `npm run build`.
+You can also run `npm run watch` to trigger the build when files are changed.

 ## License